 What should I do with my ...?

-The following has been borrowed from UCLA's Sustainability website.
+The following concept has been borrowed from UCLA's Sustainability website.

 What can be recycled in UC Davis Medical Center’s Mixed Recyclable Bins (blue bins)?

 Almost everything can be recycled!
 In general, as long as the item does not have food on it, it should be recycled.
 This includes paper, plastic, aluminum, glass, and paperboard/cardboard.
 Please note that electronic waste and batteries must be recycled separately.
 View the comprehensive recycling list (PDF).

 What if I have one of the old cylindrical bins that were used for mixed paper?

 We no longer manage mixed paper separately; these bins can be used in the same way as the newer blue bins.

 At this time we do not.
 However, if it contains protected information, make sure that it goes into the confidential document bin.

 Where can I recycle electronic waste like computers, TV’s, etc.?

 UC Davis Health System has an agreement with CEAR, an eSteward electronics recycler based at Mather.
 CEAR maintains an eWaste trailer at the 14th Avenue warehouse.
 Health system staff can submit a PO&M Service Request to have the Move Crew pick up eWaste for deposit at the trailer.

 Can I recycle pens, Sharpies and the like?